linux-wsl2/linux-wsl2.github.io/README.md

 ---
 ### About
-Linux for WSL2 (or Linux-WSL2) is a project by [@rmnscnce](github.com/rmnscnce) to bring the latest upstream Linux kernel for WSL2.
+Linux for WSL2 (or Linux-WSL2) is a project by [@rmnscnce](https://www.github.com/rmnscnce) to bring the latest upstream Linux kernel for WSL2 with little to no modifications.
 The kernel included in standard WSL2 environment — while stable, is not the latest, even in its `longterm` variant.
 Using Linux-WSL2 is a great way to get the newest experience brought by Linux to your WSL2 environments

 ### Get involved
 Email linux-wsl2@ya.ru to get information about getting involved in Linux-WSL2